Indro Montanelli: Corriere della Sera

-Throughout the post-war years, Montanelli retained an idiosyncratic and particularly undiplomatic style, even when this made him very unpopular among his peers and employers.
-This is well illustrated in his book La stecca nel coro, which translates as "The False Note in the Chorus" with the meaning of "Going Against the Current", and that is a list of leading articles he composed between 1974 and 1994.
+Throughout the post-war years, Montanelli retained an idiosyncratic and undiplomatic style, even when this made him very unpopular among his peers and employers.
+This is well illustrated in his book La stecca nel coro, which translates as "The False Note in the Chorus" with the meaning of "Going Against the Current", and that is a list of articles he composed between 1974 and 1994.

-After the war, Montanelli resumed his career at the Corriere della Sera, famously authoring deeply sympathetic articles from Hungary during the 1956 Hungarian Revolution.
+After the war, Montanelli resumed his career at the Corriere della Sera, authoring sympathetic articles from Hungary during the 1956 Hungarian Revolution.
 His first-hand reportages inspired him to write the play I sogni muoiono all'alba (Dreams Die at Dawn), which was later adapted to film.
-In 1959, Montanelli interviewed for the first time in history a pope, office at the time held by Pope John XXIII; the pope declared that he picked Montanelli exactly because he was an atheist and not a Catholic sympathizer.
-From the mid-1960s, after the death of the newspaper's owners, Mario and Vittorio Crespi, and the serious illness of the third brother, Aldo, the ownership of the newspaper passed upon Aldo's daughter, Giulia Maria.
-Under her tight control, earning her Montanelli's moniker the czarina, the daily took a sudden turn to the left.
+In 1959, Montanelli interviewed for the first time in history a pope, who at the time was Pope John XXIII; the pope declared that he picked Montanelli exactly because he was an atheist and not a Catholic sympathizer.
+From the mid-1960s, after the death of the newspaper's owners Mario and Vittorio Crespi, and the serious illness of the third brother, Aldo, the ownership of the newspaper passed to Aldo's daughter, Giulia Maria.
+Under her tight control, earning her the nickname "the czarina" from Montanelli, the daily took a sudden turn to the left.
 This new launch took place in 1972 with the abrupt dismissal of director Giovanni Spadolini.
-Montanelli expressed a cutting indictment of the procedure in an interview on L'Espresso, declaring: "A director is not sent away like a thieving house-servant."
+Montanelli expressed an indictment of the procedure in an interview on L'Espresso, declaring: "A director is not sent away like a thieving house-servant."
 Turning to the Crespi family, he branded their "authoritarian, bullying junta ways that they have chosen in order to impose their decision".

 Founding of il Giornale nuovo

 After breaking with the Corriere della Sera, which he perceived as having moved too much to the left, Montanelli founded and directed a new conservative daily, il Giornale nuovo, from 1973 to 1994, together with Enzo Bettiza.
-In his last interview before his death in 2017, Bettiza said that Montanelli despised the bourgeoise he defended and admired the communists he attacked.
+In his last interview before his death in 2017, Bettiza said that Montanelli despised the bourgeoisie he defended and admired the communists he attacked.
 About the 1956 Hungarian Revolution, Bettiza said that Montanelli was convinced the revolt was due to workers wanting true socialism.